 The reconstruction of diversification rates through time, whether of pulled or classic rates, is appealing but flawed in the same way that inference of ancestral states is appealing but also flawed.
 Multiple indistinguishable models give very different estimates about the past, and even for large trees, what matters is the branches and branching events at the times of interest, often when the mighty tree was a mere sapling.
 Moreover, this only looks at branches with modern descendants.
 What information it does provide is about what those lineages may have been doing, not what the clade as a whole may have been doing.
 Thus, approaches that seek to paint pictures about potential past diversification regimes at very incremental time periods are certainly suspect, with Louca and Pennell (2020) pointing to additional congruence issues that can affect diversification models.

 We believe the best approach, given what we know now, is to avoid trying to estimate diversification rates through time from extant data.
 If practitioners continue to persist in this endeavor (and new metrics like pulled diversification rates have promise, with the caveat of difficulty in interpreting them), using normal statistical best practices are needed.
-Specifically, look at multiple credible models, do not rely on a single model for analysis when others are nearly as good, and do not completely ignore uncertainty in parameter estimates (and not just uncertainty from uncertainty in the tree, but the very substantial uncertainty present from estimate rates from mere handfuls of data).
+Specifically, looking at multiple credible models, not relying on a single model for analysis when others are nearly as good, and paying attention to uncertainty in parameter estimates (and not just uncertainty from uncertainty in the tree, but the very substantial uncertainty present from estimating rates from mere handfuls of data).
 We can certainly learn about diversification processes from trees, but we need to recognize that what we can understand largely relates only to the surviving tips, with very little information on what happened along the way.
 Current SSE models and other models that infer rate heterogeneity across taxa, rather than across time, are more defensible in their use but still may have issues, albeit different from the particular issue raised by Kubo and Iwasa (1995) and Louca and Pennell (2020).
 Sister group analyses may grow in importance in future studies of factors that lead to different amounts of extant diversity.

 Literature Cited